Toggle navigation

 For single-cancer mode, use the Select a cancer dropdown to specify the desired cancer type.
 A SHAP visualization will be appeared for the selected cancer.

-A preview of the SHAP visualization is displayed, showing the contribution of individual features (e.g., genes or proteins) to the model's predictions.
+A preview of the SHAP visualization is displayed, showing the contribution of individual features (proteins or phosphoproteins) to the model's predictions.

 4. Practical Applications